Last updated: May 2026.

 LMI Waiver for Professionals: Full List of Eligible Occupations (2026)

-Quick Answer: If you''re a doctor, lawyer, accountant, engineer, or allied health professional, you may qualify for an LMI waiver allowing you to borrow up to 90–95% of a property''s value without paying lenders mortgage insurance.
-This can save you $10,000–$40,000+ depending on loan size.
+Quick Answer: If you're a doctor, lawyer, accountant, engineer, or allied health professional, you may qualify for an LMI waiver allowing you to borrow up to 90 to 95% of a property's value without paying lenders mortgage insurance.
+This can save you $10,000 to $40,000+ depending on loan size.
 Eligibility varies by lender and requires professional body membership and minimum income thresholds.

 What Is an LMI Waiver?

 Lenders Mortgage Insurance (LMI) is a fee charged by lenders when your deposit is less than 20% of the property value (loan-to-value ratio above 80%).
-LMI protects the lender if you default on the loan—but you pay the premium, typically $5,000–$60,000 depending on loan size and deposit size.
+LMI protects the lender if you default on the loan but you pay the premium, typically $5,000 to $60,000 depending on loan size and deposit size.

 How Much Can You Save with an LMI Waiver?